 (b) Allow DNS port in firewalld click_here

-13. How to migrate runtime settings to permanent?
+13. How do I migrate my runtime settings to permanent?

 Output: